xinyuz1996/cherry/README.md

   > Exploratory Analysis and Missing Data Imputation in R.
 * [Feng Yu](https://www.linkedin.com/in/feng-yu-631731220/) - (fyu9@ucmerced.edu)
   > Ph.D.
 Candidate in Quantitative and Systems Biology Program at University of California, Merced.
-  > Data Colloction, Biological Model Improvement, and Narrative Writing.
+  > Data Collection, Biological Model Improvement, and Narrative Writing.

 ## Who we are: